Tunnel of Love Express Tour: Broadcasts and recordings

 MTV filmed the March 28 show in Detroit's Joe Louis Arena.
 Portions of several songs were aired as part of their special Bruce Springsteen – Inside the Tunnel of Love on April 30.
 And as noted earlier, much of the July 19 East Berlin concert was broadcast live on GDR state television and radio.

 The first set of the July 3 show in Stockholms Olympiastadion was broadcast live on radio to an international audience.
-Distributed through DIR Broadcasting and available free to any station that wanted it, it was Springsteen's first live broadcast since 1978, and the first available nationwide.
+Distributed through D.I.R.
+Broadcasting and available free to any station that wanted it, it was Springsteen's first live broadcast since 1978, and the first available nationwide.
 Some 300 stations broadcast it in the United States, and it was also heard across Canada, Europe, Australia, and Japan.
 Proceeds from commercials that aired before and after the concert segment were to be divided between DIR and Springsteen, and after subtraction for costs, sent to charity.
 The set itself followed tour practice except for the addition of Bob Dylan's "Chimes of Freedom" at the close, as Springsteen announced his upcoming participation in Amnesty International's Human Rights Now!
 Tour later that year.
 The Chimes of Freedom EP, released in August 1988, included that rendition, as well as documenting three other song performances from scattered dates on the Express, including the radical simplification of "Born to Run".

 Several shows from the tour have subsequently released via the Bruce Springsteen Archives or similar mechanisms.
 In July 2015, Springsteen released LA Sports Arena, California 1988, the first official full show live release from this tour.
 It captured the April 23 show performed at the Los Angeles Sports Arena and was available through his website.
 This would be followed by the release of the July 3 show in Stockholm in November 2017, the release of the May 23 U.S. leg finale at Madison Square Garden in January 2019, the March 28 show from Detroit in March 2020, the fifth and final show at the Los Angeles Sports Arena in April 2021 & the first night at Madison Square Garden in May 2022.